-Between 2000 and 2020, the road vehicle stock (excluding mopeds) increased by 36% to 6.2 million.
+Between 2000 and 2021, the road vehicle stock (excluding mopeds) increased by 38% to 6.3 million.
 Passenger cars accounted for around three quarters of this stock; for some time there has been a trend towards hybrid and electric vehicles.
-In 2020, 43 400 all-electric vehicles were registered, representing 0.9% of all passenger cars.
-The canton of Zug had the highest rate of electric vehicles at 2.0%.
+In 2021, 70 200 all-electric vehicles were registered, representing 1.5% of all passenger cars.

-A considerable increase has also been seen among motorcycles and light goods vehicles: their stock has risen by more than 50% since 2000.
+A considerable increase has also been seen among motorcycles and light goods vehicles: their stocks have risen by 60% and 79% respectively since 2000.

 In 2015, 65% of all households owned at least one bicycle.
 7% of households had an e-bike.

-Approximately 6700 public road transport vehicles were registered in 2015.
+Almost 7300 public road transport vehicles were registered in 2020.
 Four fifths of these vehicles were buses.
-Their stock has risen by 26% since 2000.
-In parallel, the stock of trams has increased by 5%, whereas the number of trolley buses has fallen by 15%.
-This decline is primarily due to the acquisition of larger vehicle combinations and larger vehicles.
+Their stock has risen by 40% since 2000.
+In parallel, the stock of trams has decreased by 1%, whereas the number of trolley buses has fallen by 17%.

 You can find more detailed information on public road vehicle stock in the: